-Hilary Clinton certainly tried to use facts and figures in the 2016 US presidential election.
-However, she failed to win enough votes in the states where it mattered despite Donald Trump running with much more emotive and populist agenda.
+Hilary Clinton tried to use facts and figures in the 2016 US presidential election.
+However, she failed to win enough votes despite Donald Trump running with much more emotive and populist agenda.
 Why does this happen and how does fake news (or “alternative facts” as Kellyanne Conway refers to them) influence our existing beliefs?

 The backfire effect is a psychological bias which is a tendency for people to reject evidence that contradicts deeply held beliefs.
 As a result our opinions become even more entrenched than before we received the new information.

-This may explain why the attacks on Trump’s suitability to become US president during the 2016 campaign had no impact on his popularity among his core supporters.
+This may explain why the attacks on Trump’s suitability to become US president during the 2016 campaign had no impact on his popularity.
 They rejected the information as unreliable or “fake” as Trump refers to anything that is critical of his behaviour.

 What causes the backfire effect?

 The experience of receiving evidence that is inconsistent with our beliefs causes cognitive dissonance.
-This makes us feel very uncomfortable and as a defence mechanism our brain creates new memories and neural connections that further strengthen existing beliefs to dismiss the new information and eliminate cognitive dissonance.
+This makes us feel very uncomfortable.
+As a defence mechanism our brain creates new memories and neural connections that further strengthen existing beliefs to dismiss the new information and eliminate cognitive dissonance.
 Over time we also become less sceptical of those ideas that support our beliefs which are often the very same concepts that may be incorrect.

 Once a person had read the fake article they were given an authentic article which outlined a more accurate view of the story.
 One fake article for instance indicated that the US had found weapons of mass destruction (WMDs) in Iraq.
 The genuine article clearly stated that the US never found such weapons in Iraq.

-Participants who had been opposed to the war or who held strong liberal attitudes tended to disagree with the fake story and accepted the second article.
-However, those who supported the war and held more conservative beliefs tended to accept the accuracy of the fake article and strongly disagreed with the second post.
-Further, after reading the authentic article which stated there we no WMDs ever found, conservative leaning participants indicated that they were even more certain than before that Iraq had held WMDs.
+Participants who had been opposed to the war or who held strong liberal attitudes tended to disagree with the fake story and accepted the second.
+However, those who supported the war and held more conservative beliefs tended to accept the accuracy of the fake article and strongly disagreed with the second.
+Furthermore, after reading the authentic article, conservative leaning participants indicated that they were even more certain than before that Iraq had held WMDs.